Christmas Around The World…And A Hope For Peace On Earth!

 Celebrating Christmas Around The World!

-Germany is well known for its many quaint Christmas markets.
-My son and his wife live about an hour’s drive away from Rotenburg, Germany, home of one of the most famous Christmas villages!
+Germany is well-known for its many quaint Christmas villages.
+My son and his wife live about an hour’s drive away from Rotenburg, Germany, home of one of the most famous Christmas markets!
 It was so much fun to visit a few of these darling stores while we were there and collect some of the beautiful hand-blown glass ornaments that are so popular over there.

 The introduction of the Advent calendar originated in Germany.
 Oftentimes, a wreath made of fir tree branches is decorated with 24 boxes hanging from it, each one containing a present to be opened in the days prior to Christmas.
 In Germany, letters are written to Christkind (the Christ child) asking for presents.
 The letters are then put in envelopes that are decorated with colored sugar glued to them, to help them sparkle and attract attention when they are placed on the window seals of their homes.
 The tradition of Christmas trees is very important in Germany!
 Originally, beautiful evergreen trees were brought into the house on Christmas eve and decorated by the parents as a surprise for the children.
 Presents are typically exchanged on Christmas Eve too.
 Another neat Christmas tradition in Germany is the gathering of Sternsingers (star singers) who go from house to house and collect donations for charity.
 Goose is often served for the main holiday meal along with Stollen, a popular yeast fruit bread.